smimram/GETCO2022/CFP.md

 https://easychair.org/conferences/?conf=getco2022

-by 15 March 2022.
-There is no imposed format for the submissions.
+by 31 March 2022.
+There is no imposed format for the submissions, although they would typically consist in abstracts.

 ## SCIENTIFIC COMMITTEE